Jill Biden says she's 'all in' on husband's reelection as he insists anew he won't leave the race

 “The Bidens are a military family.
 They are one of us.
 They not only see the uniform, they see the person in it," Fuqua said.

-Jill Biden was headed next to an event in Columbus, Georgia, home of the Army's sprawling Fort Moore.
+Jill Biden addressed another military audience later Monday in Columbus, Georgia, home of the Army’s sprawling Fort Moore.

 Her daylong tour was part of the Biden campaign's broader effort to rebound from the president's halting performance against Trump in last month's debate.